OpenMined/PySyft/docs/source/guides/data-scientist/01-search-for-datasets.rst

 Step 4: Select a Dataset and Preview It
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that we can view the available datasets, lets
+Now that we can view the available datasets, we
-create a variable that works as a pointer to one of
-the datasets which we can fetch with the index value.
+can fetch a dataset using the index within the
-Then, we try to preview what all details we can get
-from our pointer about the selected dataset.
+datatsets list and store a pointer to (here
+called family_age_dataset) to refer to it easily afterwords.

 ::